 Foreign exchange risk is the risk that the value of future cash flows of a financial instrument will fluctuate due to changes in currency exchange rates.
-These risks arise from financial instruments denominated in foreign currencies.
-All the Fund's transactions and balances are denominated in Saudi Riyals; therefore, the Fund is not exposed to foreign exchange risk.
+These risks arise from financial instruments recognised in foreign currencies.

+All transactions and balances of the Fund are in Saudi Riyals and therefore, the Fund is not exposed to foreign exchange risk.